compcalc/compcalc.github.io/index.md

 >
 > - Alonzo Church (1941), [The Calculi of Lambda Conversion](http://www.cap-lore.com/Languages/lambda/math/Alonzo/book.html)

+In ancient times, our ancestors used small pebbles to encode and manipulate abstract quantities according to a set of mechanical rules.
+In effect, they were trading mental for physical labor.
+With the advent of pen and paper, those same rules could be translated into written symbols and more recently, electrical impulses and transistors.

-Calculus is a broad subject with a variety of applications in classical and statistical computing.
+Modern calculus is a topic with a variety of applications in classical and statistical computing.
 Broadly, it encompasses any formal system for manipulating symbolic expressions according to a fixed set of rules.
-We are specifically interested in its applications to programming.
-Each week, we will read one or two related papers and hold a short discussion.
+We are specifically interested in its applications to computer programming.
+Each week, we will read a paper and hold a short discussion.
 All are welcome to attend.

 ## Schedule